mehtamohit013/bert-stack/README.md

 3. sbert_scenario2(incomplete).ipynb: Implemented the scenario 2  of augmented sbert where we score the given dataset using a cross-encoder, here cross encoder was trained on quora dataset provided by sbert.
 Scores are not good, that's why rejected
 4. sbert_scenario2_official.ipynb: official example of scenario 2 provided by sbert
 5. Test.ipynb: Notebook for detailed testing of model and how it sort of works

+## Server-IITI
+1. **Superuser**: ***Contains the latest and last version of bert unimodal and multimodal with freezing different layers of resnet and bert.
+Also, contains the finalized preprocessing and pair formation script.*** All the results and data path are modified according to the server and are based on superuser.
+Warning, 'OCR' is not implemented completely.
+Server also contains the finalized.
+Note that it will take around 5-6 days for running 10 epochs on the server. **Same folder is present in /home/ckm/visualqatickets/superuser ; with data**.
+Some data is also present on Sir's PC in 'E:/visualqatickets'
+2. final_model.ipynb: Contains the sbert implementation, taking input of all the pairs of all the stackexchange dataset.

 ## Google-Drive
 1. all_data_softmax_3epoch_model:Contains saved sentence-transformer model (using sbert lib) trained on combining all the datasets available (related only)